 This is because the anesthesiologist is more concerned about the marijuana used.

-When it comes to a colonoscopy, the common anesthetics used are benzodiazepines such as midazolam.
+For a colonoscopy, the common anesthetics used are benzodiazepines such as midazolam.

 This is a sleep-inducing medication like propofol and a narcotic pain reliever like meperidine.
 Most hospitals use this type of medicine for this procedure.